 Several ways are available in the market today to help you control the rat problem, from trapping to poisoning, but sometimes it is not as effective as you might have hoped.

 To get to the root of the matter, you need at least a good amount of basic knowledge about how rats operate.
 This will then help you decide on the best method to get rid of rats in your home.

 Getting the right knowledge begins by asking the right questions, such as, what can rats climb?

 By the end of this guide, you will better understand the surfaces that rats can climb, which will help you control rat invasions.

 What Can Rats Climb?

 You should, therefore, never assume that you can keep rats away from the roof or your attic.
-In fact, these are the areas where you might find them in plenty since they are hidden from constant supervision.
+These are the areas where you might find them in plenty since they are hidden from constant supervision.